Milne Bay Diving… Excellent reefs, superb critter sites, cruising pelagics and mantas… What a combination!

 Milne Bay Diving – Tough Choice…

-So they have very healthy hard and soft coral coverage, huge sponges and lots a photo-opportunities!
+So they have very healthy hard and soft coral coverage, huge sponges and lots of photo-opportunities!

 Plus there are a couple of exceptional black sand critter sites that provide excellent macro shooting!